Skip to main content

 Cut a release

 1. Let the Version Packages PR (titled chore: version packages, opened by release.yml) accumulate as changesets land, then merge it when you want to cut a release.
-The library and the paired standalone packages bump together; merging is the only manual step.
-The VS Code extension is separate: Actions → Version Bump (VS Code extension) → pick a bump type, then merge the PR it opens.
+The library, the paired standalone packages and the VS Code extension bump together; merging is the only manual step.

 2. On merge: